The girls summit Ben Nevis!

-Despite a dismal weather forecast (I have no idea why we even consult the forecasts) we set out in great spirits – and under a sunny and blue sky.
+We set out in great spirits – and under a sunny and blue sky.
 To start with the trail quickly steepened and for the first couple of miles many walkers would be forgiven for thinking they will never make the top.
-With newbie walkers with us, we took our time, stopped frequently for snacks (yes please, more Soreen!) and to drink water.
+With newbie walkers with us, we took our time, stopped frequently for snacks and to drink water.

 Then, just when required, the trail flattened out a little and offered a straightforward upwards march.
 This is not to belittle Ben Nevis, but because of a well-laid and well-worn trail that zig-zags efficiently uphill, the hiking is some of the easiest I have encountered on a Munro.
 Still, it’s a long, long walk.

 I confess that I did, at times, find it hard to walk at the right pace for the group.
 I am more used to the G-Force’s quick-fast trotting pace.
 One of the group did suggest that next time they will have a t-shirt printed for me saying: “I don’t normally walk this slow, but I am being kind to my friends!”
 Mostly, however, I was very content to chat with different members of the group and catch up on gossip, some going back years.

 Some three-quarters of the way up, we began to encounter snow.
 In fact, one walker who had already been to the summit and who we exchanged a few words with, reported that “although tricky because of snow, the summit was possible”.